obi-nwokogba/ngpadi-frontend/README.md

 - I want to be able to join this site.
 - I want to be able to post content.
 - I would like to see posts by others.
+- I want to be able to vote up on Posts that I like!
+- I would like to be able to Sign Out when I am done.

 ## Unsolved Problems